-Delivering safe drinking water is our highest priority.
-We appreciate the trust you put in us every day when you turn on the tap and we're committed to honoring that trust by delivering a quality product and world-class service to our customers for less than a penny a gallon.
+Delivering high-quality drinking water to you is our highest priority.
 If you have any questions or comments about your drinking water or this report, please call our Customer Service staff at 1-800-286-5700 or send an e-mail to customerservice@ctwater.com.